aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2013/aspose-words-for-java-13-12-0-release-notes/_index.md

 The new property ResourceSavingArgs.ResourceFileUri does not have the limitations of resource aliases and allows more control over URI construction.
 However, resource aliases are still useful in simple scenarios where resource saving callbacks introduce unnecessary overhead.h3.
 SaveOptions.DmlRenderingMode Introduced

 Within a separate fix a new option SaveOptions.DmlRenderingMode was introduced.
-It allows users to control how DrawingML shapes are rendered to fixed page formats.
+It enables users to control how DrawingML shapes are rendered to fixed page formats.
 It has two possible values:

 ### TOC Field Switch to Omit Page Numbers is Supported